The Selina Soule, Chelsea Mitchell, and Alanna Smith Stories

 “Selina and her fellow female athletes train countless hours to shave mere fractions of seconds off their race times,” said Holcomb.
 “They put in that effort in hope of the personal satisfaction of victory, and opportunity to participate in state and regional meets, or a chance at a college scholarship.
 But girls competing against boys know the outcome before the race even starts: They can’t win.
 Boys will always have physical advantages over girls; that’s the reason we have women’s sports.”

 Threats to women’s athletics across the country

 Title IX was designed to ensure that women would receive equal opportunities in education and athletics.
-But now, biological males are being allowed to compete against girls for scholarship opportunities—and they’re winning.
+But now, biological males are being allowed to compete against girls for potential scholarship opportunities—and they’re winning.
 Connecticut isn’t the only place where this is happening.